win-acme/win-acme.github.io/reference/plugins/source/iis.md

 combined with eachother.

 ## Site filters
-You can choose to limit the certificate to specific websites by specifying a site identifier, or a comma seperated list of them.
+You can choose to limit the certificate to specific websites by specifying a site identifier, or a comma separated list of them.
 The magic value `s` will dynamically include all current and future websites created on the server.

 ## Binding filters